Product Choices & Loan Types

 - NO income limits for the borrower, unless utilizing the Downpayment Assitance Program (DAP)

 - NO sales price limits, but the maximum financing availability is still set by FHA limits

 - Do not have to be a first time homebuyer to participate in HERO

-- Can be combined with additional FHA programs such as 203K
+- Can be combined with additional FHA programs

 We see it happen all the time.
 A homebuyer falls in love with a home, gets pre-approved, only to have everything fall apart in the underwriting process.
 Buyer’s Edge is different.
 It’s not a pre-qualification, it’s a mortgage approval.
 Our customers go through the complete mortgage underwriting process, before they shop, giving them and their realtors the confidence to search for the right home.
 Learn more.